Creating a Helcim.js Configuration

-• Click on New Configuration in the top right-hand corner to get started.
+5. Click New Configuration in the top right-hand corner

 General settings